Leter-Tech/SmartGranny.ai/README.md

 ### Steps:
 1. Download the extension folder and unzip it
+2. Replace the API Keys and credentials
-2. Open Chrome and go to ```chrome://extensions/```
+3. Open Chrome and go to ```chrome://extensions/```
-3. Enable "Developer mode" in the top right corner
+4. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the downloaded folder
+5. Click "Load unpacked" and select the downloaded folder
-5. The SmartGranny.ai icon will appear in your web toolbar
+6. The SmartGranny.ai icon will appear in your web toolbar

 ---